-You can get help from the Health Insurance Counseling and Advocacy Program problem.
+You can also call the Health Insurance Counseling and Advocacy Program (HICAP).
+HICAP counselors can answer your questions and help you understand what to do to handle your problem.
 HICAP is not connected with us or with any insurance company or health plan.
 HICAP has trained counselors in every county, and services are free.
 The HICAP phone number is 1-800-434-0222.